gethinode/hinode/content/post/a-new-look-for-the-trailblazer-community.md

   "date": "2023-02-28T23:48:37.000Z",
   "title": "A New Look for the Trailblazer Community", "Slug": "a-new-look-for-the-trailblazer-community", "description": "This Trailblazer Community update is so fresh, I swear I saw the site go down briefly while they made the update.
-Just in time for <a href="https://www.salesforce.com/trailblazerdx/">TDX</a> (that’s Trailblazer DX now for those of you that haven’t been keeping up), the online home of the Trailblazer Community’s got a <a href="https://trailhead.salesforce.com/trailblazer-community/groups/0F9300000001omnCAA?tab=discussion&amp;sort=LAST_MODIFIED_DATE_DESC">little bit of a facelift today</a> to improve the experience and unify the UX across Salesforce’s various web pages, communities, etc….", "tags": ["salesforce-trailblazer","tdx","trailblazercommunity","salesforce","salesforce-admin"], "author": {
+Just in time for TDX...", "tags": ["salesforce-trailblazer","tdx","trailblazercommunity","salesforce","salesforce-admin"], "author": {
     "name": Chris Stegall,